 To avoid blindly jumping on the clean and lean bandwagon, we need to learn from past masters.
 At the heart of Modernism was another maxim ‘Form follows function’.

 Designers ignore this principle, at their client’s peril.
 To illustrate this point read my brief analysis, in the grey box, on how less can be flawed!

 The Madness of Hiding Vital Signposts

 In years to come, few will believe the extremes some designers went, to hide content.
 So, to prove it, here’s an article by Kendra Gaines, from 2014, giving 3 reasons to stop using navigation bars!

 - Fewer Distractions

 “Every page is listed in a nav bar, even though some minor pages have minimal content.
 By removing the navigation, you can focus on what is important…”

 How about combining smaller, related sections on the same page?
-Removing navigation helps you focus on… what are you focusing on, Kendra?
+Removing navigation helps you focus on… what are you focusing on?